YoannProfit/YoannProfit/README.md

 <div id="header" align="center">

-	Other, not so great, but still valuable domain skills !
+	Other, not so great, but still valuable skills !

 </div>